LowTechCoder/rpi4-retroarch-guide/README.md

 ```
 ## Optional Argon One case shutdown script

-I bought this Argon One case because it relocates all the inputs to the back of the device.
+I bought the Argon One case because it relocates all the inputs to the back of the device.
 Heres the script that adjusts the fan and power button.

 https://github.com/okunze/Argon40-ArgonOne-Script